xavierbarber/deep_learning_v1/README.md

-# deep_learning_v1
+# First steps with Deep learning
-Toys examples to learn deep learning
+Toys examples to learn deep learning.

+Here you can find 3 examples in order to practice your skills